-Although the project focus is to reach African American landowners, the project is available to all landowners in Bertie, Chowan, Gates, Halifax, Hertford, Northampton and Perquimans County.
+Although the project focus is to reach African-American landowners, the project is available to all landowners in 13 counties: Bertie, Chowan, Edgecombe, Gates, Granville, Halifax, Hertford, Martin, Nash, Northampton, Perquimans, Vance and Warren.

-The project is being administered through the Roanoke Center also know as Roanoke Economic Development Incorporated (REDI) in Rich Square NC, which is a non-profit subsidiary of the Roanoke Electric Cooperative.
+The project is being administered through the Roanoke Center also known as Roanoke Economic Development Incorporated (REDI) in Rich Square NC, which is a non-profit subsidiary of the Roanoke Electric Cooperative.

 Landowners will gain valuable knowledge on what assistance is available to those who own forestland.
 Other benefits include: